Dronecode/utm-adapter/spec/README.md

 There were a few technical specification that address parts of the problem.

 One such technical specification was [EUROCONTROL ASTERIX Cat.
-21](https://www.eurocontrol.int/publication/cat021-eurocontrol-specification-surveillance-data-exchange-asterix-part-12-category-21) which addresses the binary encoding of ADS-B position reports.
+21](https://www.eurocontrol.int/publication/cat021-eurocontrol-specification-surveillance-data-exchange-asterix-part-12-category-21) which addresses specifically the binary encoding of ADS-B position reports.

-Another was the [MAVLINK specification](https://mavlink.io/en), which could easily be extended with a message set for ADS-B position reports, which also addresses the binary encoding of information.
+Another was the [MAVLINK specification](https://mavlink.io/en) which also addresses the binary encoding of information, and which in its <q>common</q> dialect has a message for ADS-B position reports.

-The above two protocols cover the presentation of information, but do not address qualities of service.
+The above two protocols cover the presentation of information, but do not address the required qualities of service.

+#### Choice of transport

 __(Plain) UDP deemed inappropriate.
 Reason:__